top of page

 DNFBP

-Designated Non-Financial Businesses and Professions, a cohort of businesses and professions that are not financial services businesses, but are businesses or professions that can be high risk from a ML/TF perspective
+Designated Non-Financial Businesses and Professions (DNFBP) - a cohort of businesses and professions that are not financial services businesses, but are businesses or professions that can be high risk from a ML/TF perspective.

 DS